mattyoung101/omicron/documentation/docs/about.md

 - **FSM**: last year, we introduced the concept of a Hierarchical Finite State Machine (HFSM) as a novel method of organising robot behaviour through a graph of inter-connected state machines, each which contains a series of states that can be "switched" through.
 This year, we continue to build upon this technology, introducing more state machines and more states.
-- **Protocol Buffers:** last year, one of our original teams won the Innovation Prize for its use of Protocol Buffers, a Google-developed technology allowing the easy and fast transmission of data between devices.
+- **Protocol Buffers:** at the 2019 Internationals, one of our founding teams (Deus Vult/Omicron) won the Innovation Prize for its use of Protocol Buffers, a Google-developed technology allowing the easy and fast transmission of data between devices.
 This year, we improve on this technology by using Protocol Buffers in our complex device network.
 - PCBs (modular?)
 - Wheels